* Updated 1 November 2020

 - Unpaid leave, using holiday pay during this time

 * Note: With the alternative measures this should still follow the usual process and protections in place by the legislation.
+If in doubt – come and have a chat, the first call is always free.

 An Employee is returning from statutory leave what can I do?